Tinsley, South Yorkshire: Facilities and attractions

 Replacing the steelworks on Vulcan Road is the Meadowhall shopping centre.
+The associated Tinsley Meadowhall South tram stop on the South Yorkshire Supertram network, served by Yellow route and Tram-Train services, provides public transport access to the Tinsley area.

 Located 200 m from the M1 in the centre of Tinsley is the Tinsley Recreation ground (sometimes referred to as "the Rec") - a 10.2 acre site which has been used for sport since the 1890s.
 Recently, part of this has been claimed as a community centre called Tinsley Green.
 It has a new 5-aside football pitch, Tennis court, children's playground, adult rides and a cricket bowling practice area.

 From 1997 to 2008 the area was home to the Sheffield City Airport, a small airport which offered mostly business-orientated flights to domestic locations in the UK and select cities in Western Europe.
 The airport closed to commercial traffic amidst controversy in 2002 and permanently in 2008 when its CAA Licence was withdrawn.
 The site is in the process of being converted to a business park with several major developments already open, part of the Advanced Manufacturing Research Centre a collaboration between The University of Sheffield and industrial partners.

 The area around the old airport site house several industrial units and modern business complexes.
 The latest being Bessemer Park on Shepcote Lane with the new ITM Power Complex.